jengalas/pz-adventures-jekyll/_drafts/2022-09-09-acadia-adventures-2022-day-3.md

 The buses were not crowded but there were a few other people on each one we took.

-We came back to the room and rested for a short while before heading out for and early, much-anticipated dinner at Ciao.
+We came back to the room and rested for a short while before heading out for an early, much-anticipated dinner at Ciao.

 On our way to dinner at Ciao, we stopped at the hardware store to look for an SD card adapter (they didn't have one but suggested we check Hannaford or Walgreens) and then wandered around A&B Naturals for a while.
 There are many interesting goodies in this "natural food store" that "smells like herbs".
 I could probably find something interesting for Mickie here (maybe some honey to go with the chaga tea).
 In fact I think I'll buy some blueberry and raspberry honey for myself too.
 Rich was very interested in the "Zucca" pasta that looks like little squash halves!
 I think that would be really cool to make (with sauce and zucchini?
 Definitely not pumpkin spice sauce!)